Munyiri/java/README.md

 # java
-A java program creating a aclculator
+A java program creating a calculator